-As a parent, one of the big jobs is to make sure our children get a great education.
+As a parent, it's important to make sure your children get a great education.

 Typically, children whose parents throw themselves in to schooling and homework help achieve better exam results, school attendance and even interpersonal relations.

-• It starts early – by taking your turn in getting them ready for school, making breakfast and school lunch, and dropping them off at the school gates, you are showing that you place importance on their school life, and they will pick up on this.
+• In getting them ready for school, making breakfast and school lunch, and dropping them off at the school gates on time, you are showing that you place importance on their school life, and they will pick up on this.

 • A little bit of praise can also do wonders for their motivation to learn and do well at school.